Last Updated July 18, 2020

 - Medical, hospital and laboratory services

 Are There Any Other Ways to Qualify for Puerto Rico Act 20?

 Your business must clearly and unequivocally offer its services from Puerto Rico.

 This means that many businesses that are commonly run by expats and digital nomads will not qualify.
 For example, drop-shipping, Amazon FBA, SaaS, app businesses, online ad arbitrage, affiliate marketing, niche websites and e-commerce sold from a personal website will not qualify since the source of the service provided is questionable.

+Your business cannot be involved in activities with a nexus in Puerto Rico.
 This means that you cannot conduct a trade or business providing services to the Puerto Rican market.
 These activities include but are not limited to:

 - Puerto Rican real estate